JanetAudu1/AI-Budgeting-Assistant/README.md

 This AI-Powered Budgeting Assistant is a web application that provides personalized financial advice using OpenAI's GPT model.
 It analyzes user-provided financial data to generate tailored budgeting and savings recommendations.

 ## Features
-- User-friendly interface for inputting financial data
-- Bank statement analysis and expense categorization
-- Visual representation of expenses and income
+- **Expense Tracking**: Visualize spending habits with intuitive charts
-- AI-generated personalized financial advice
+- **Financial Insights**: Receive personalized advice based on financial data and proposed budgets
+- **Goal Setting**: Set and track financial objectives over time

 ## Setup and Installation